 11.2 Are CD-i players still being manufactured?

 Most of the critical components used in CD-i players (such as its audio and video circuitry) reached end-of-live status and are no longer produced by its corresponding semiconductor manufacturers.
 Hence, CD-i players can no longer be produced, especially not in low quantities.
-Philips produced its latest high volume batch of CD-i players in June 1999, and will not start up CD-i production anymore in the future.
+Philips produced its latest high volume batch of CD-i players in June 1999 in its factory in Hasselt Belgium, and will not start up CD-i production anymore in the future.

 11.3 Is CD-i still being sold?

 No, new CD-i hardware is not being produced anymore.
 It's best to search online auction sites like E-bay, or ask for second hand equipment in any of the various discussion boards and news groups available on the net.

 11.4 Where can I find used CD-i players and titles?